-From grease stains to protein stains like blood and wet grass; you can remove fresh stains from clothing using dishwashing liquid and a sponge.
+From grease stains to protein stains like blood and wet grass; you can remove fresh stains from clothing using dishwashing liquid, a sponge and some hand washing ingenuity.
 In fact, spot-treating clothes stains with dish soap has proven to be more gentle and effective than most types of laundry detergents.

 To use liquid dish soap to remove stains from your clothes, follow the instructions below:

 - Dab the stain with paper towels to lift some of the discolouration and soak up as much liquid as possible.

 - Dampen a sponge with room temperature water (squeeze out excess water).